annuusshha/annuusshha/README.md

-### <hi align="center"> Hello, fellow learners 👋 A Warm Welcome to you all ! </h1>
+### <h1 align="center"> Hello, fellow learners 👋 A Warm Welcome to you all ! </h1>

 ## <h3 align="center"> I am Anusha Satish, an eager learner, a diligent hardworker and a passionate tech enthusiast. 😄 </h3>

 ![ (https://visitor-badgr.laobi.icu/badge?page_id=annuusshha.annuusshha) ]

 <h4 align="center"> I am currently working as an AI/ML intern at Hitachi Solutions India Pvt.
+Ltd.,
-Ltd., and have interned in the past at Ramco Systems and The Sparks Foundation.
+                    and I have interned in the past at Ramco Systems and The Sparks Foundation.
 🎓 </h4>

 <h5 align="center"> I have an inquisitive mind because I believe there's always something to learn about. 🤔 </h5>